A new platform for documentation and tutorials is launching soon.

 - Try our Use Application Load Balancers for Blue-Green and Canary Deployments tutorial.
 You will provision the blue and green environments, add feature toggles to your Terraform configuration to define a list of potential deployment strategies, conduct a canary test, and incrementally promote your green environment.

 At a large organization, your centralized operations team may get many repetitive infrastructure requests.
 You can use Terraform to build a "self-serve" infrastructure model that lets product teams manage their own infrastructure independently.
 You can create and use Terraform modules that codify the standards for deploying and managing services in your organization, allowing teams to efficiently deploy services in compliance with your organization’s practices.
 Terraform Cloud can also integrate with ticketing systems like ServiceNow to automatically generate new infrastructure requests.

 - Try the Use Modules from the Registry tutorial to get started using public modules in your Terraform configuration.
-Try the Build and Use a Local Module tutorial on HashiCorp Learn to create a module to manage AWS S3 buckets.
+Try the Build and Use a Local Module tutorial to create a module to manage AWS S3 buckets.

 - Follow these ServiceNow Service Catalog Integration Setup Instructions to connect ServiceNow to Terraform Cloud.

 Terraform can help you enforce policies on the types of resources teams can provision and use.
 Ticket-based review processes are a bottleneck that can slow down development.
 Instead, you can use Sentinel, a policy-as-code framework, to automatically enforce compliance and governance policies before Terraform makes infrastructure changes.
 Sentinel is available with the Terraform Cloud team and governance tier.

 Try the Control Costs with Policies tutorial to estimate the cost of infrastructure changes and define policy to limit it.

 The Sentinel documentation provides more in-depth information and a list of example policies that you can adapt for your use cases.